-This super easy recipe produces the most delicious Pumpkin Spice Cake.
+This super easy recipe produces the most delicious pumpkin spice cake.
 You won’t be able to resist!
-It’s the perfect fall loaf cake with pumpkin, spices, nuts, and raisins.
-This quick and tasty cake goes great with a mug of hot tea or a creamy latte on a chilly autumn afternoon.
+It’s an easy quick bread loaf cake with pumpkin, spices, nuts, and raisins.
+This tasty cake goes great with a mug of hot tea, or a creamy latte on a chilly autumn afternoon.

 Autumn is here!
 I love this time of year.
 The leaves are changing, the air is crisp, and Thanksgiving is fast approaching.
 It is most definitely my favorite season… in part, because of pumpkins!
-I can’t help smiling when I go to the grocery store and see gorgeous orange pumpkins piled high in the produce section.
+I can’t help smiling when I go to the grocery store and see those gorgeous orange pumpkins piled high in the produce section.
 It’s the symbol of the season.
-And it means that Pumpkin Spice Cake will be baking in my oven soon!
+And in my home, it means that pumpkin spice cake will be baking in my oven soon!

-The pumpkin originated in Central America over 7,500 years ago and made its way throughout North America before the arrival of Christopher Columbus in 1492.
-Native Americans cultivated pumpkins and prized them as a food source; because of their thick and solid flesh, they could easily be stored throughout the winter.
+Let’s start with pumpkins, which originated in Central America over 7,500 years ago.
+Native Americans cultivated pumpkins and prized them as a food source.
+Because of their thick and solid flesh, they could easily be stored throughout the winter.
 Like other forms of squash, pumpkins are easy to grow.
 They became a favorite with immigrants to the New World, particularly in New England.

 Pumpkins were (and still are!) prized for their versatility; they were cooked into pies, stews, tarts, soups, and puddings.
 The flesh could be boiled or roasted, fried or mashed.
 Pumpkin seeds were dried and salted as a nutritious snack food.
 In the early 1800’s, decorative pumpkins called jack-o’-lanterns were carved to celebrate the autumn harvest season.
-Washington Irving featured a jack-o’-lantern in his 1819 short story The Legend of Sleepy Hollow as the “head” of his Headless Horseman character, which likely led to the jack-o’-lantern’s association with the Halloween holiday.
-In the mid 1800’s, it became stylish to serve pumpkin pies for the Thanksgiving holiday, a trend that continues to this day.
+Washington Irving featured a jack-o’-lantern in his 1819 short story The Legend of Sleepy Hollow as the “head” of his Headless Horseman character.
+Consequently, this played a role in the jack-o’-lantern’s association with the Halloween holiday.
+In the mid 1800’s it became stylish to serve pumpkin pie for the Thanksgiving holiday, a trend that continues to this day.

-Case in point, my Pumpkin Spice Cake (or quick bread, if you want to call it that).
+Case in point, my pumpkin spice cake.
 This delicious loaf cake is one of my favorite harvest-style desserts.
+Some might refer to this recipe as a quick bread or pumpkin bread.
+In our home this is most definitely considered dessert, which is why we call it a cake.
 When you bake it, your house will smell like autumn.
 Every bite is soft, moist, sweet, and delicious.
-Try topping a warm slice of cake with salted butter for a real treat.
-I enjoy baking this cake for Thanksgiving, or Sukkot – or just because!
+I enjoy baking this cake for Thanksgiving, Sukkot – or just because!

 Pumpkin Spice Cake